-Spread risk, reflecting credit risk on the corporate bond portfolio, is treated in paragraph C.2.
+Spread risk,reflecting credit risk on the corporate bond portfolio, is treated in paragraph C.2.

-The graphs below show the credit risk profile of the Company using the risk capital requirements calculated by the standard formula as at 31 December.
+The graphs below show the credit risk profile of the Company using the risk capital requirements calculated by the standard formula as at 31 December of the current and prior year.